Certificate of Achievement in Music Technology (COA)

 Introduces the techniques and elements of electronic music production.
 Includes topics such as synthesis, sampling, and MIDI sequencing.
 Requires the creation of compositions utilizing electronic music techniques.
 In this course, students get a thorough exposure to the fundamental concepts of synthesis along with exposure to current trends in live electronic performance.

 Introduction to Music Business (MUS M07 – 3 credits)

 Introduces the study of the music industry.
 Emphasizes and examines the various areas of the music business, the functions of each area, and the relationships between areas.
 Includes the topics of music publishing; copyright and intellectual property; music licensing; unions and guilds; performance rights organizations; personal and business financial management; artists and management; and recording industry.

 Explores the process, skills, and techniques of songwriting.
 Analyzes the chord structure, form, rhythm, melody, harmony, and lyrics of various songs.
 Requires demonstration of understanding through composition and performance of original song.

 Music Theory and Musicianship Overview

 We offer four semesters of music theory, with a sequence designed to help students gain a deep understanding of what makes music so powerful and effective as an artistic medium.
 Here students gain a strong foundation in harmony, voice leading, intervals, melodic and phrase structures, rhythm, form, and notation.
 There is also a historical component to the curriculum, which aims to expose students to the Western tonal music tradition from the Common Practice Era through the 20th century.
-Students will also gain a fluency in musicianship skills such as solfége, dictation, conducting, and a familiarity with the keyboard.
+Students will also gain fluency in musicianship skills such as solfége, dictation, conducting, and a familiarity with the keyboard.
+In partnership with EarMaster, students receive access to this excellent platform to enhance their musicianship learning.
 The purpose is to gain a high literacy in these areas to be able to apply them in a wide variety of musical settings.